On the geometry of graphs associated to infinite-type surfaces: Subgraphs of the curve graph

 \begin{question} For fixed $g$, are $\Nonsep(S)$ and $\Nonsep^*(S_{g,n})$ hyperbolic uniformly in $n$?
 More generally, are they hyperbolic uniformly in both $g$ and $n$? \end{question}

 Finally, we prove Theorem \ref{thm:curvediam2}:

-\begin{proof}[Proof of Theorem \ref{thm:curvediam2}] Let $S$ be a connected orientable surface of infinite genus with no isolated ends; in other words, $\Ends(S)$ is homeomorphic to a Cantor set.
+\begin{proof}[Proof of Theorem \ref{thm:curvediam2}] Let $S$ be a connected orientable surface of infinite genus with no isolated or planar ends; as mentioned above, $S$ is unique up to homeomophism, and is normally referred to as the {\em blooming Cantor tree}.
 Consider a $\Mod(S)$-invariant subgraph $\G(S)$ of $\Cc(S)$.
 Let $\alpha$ and $\beta$ be arbitrary vertices of $\G(S)$, noting again that the subsurface $F(\alpha,\beta)$ filled by them has finite type.
-Using the classification theorem for infinite-type surfaces, there exists $h \in \Mod(S)$ such that $h(\alpha) \subset S - F(\alpha, \beta)$, thus giving a path of length 2 in $\G(S)$ between $\alpha$ and $\beta$. \end{proof}
+Choose $h \in \Mod(S)$ such that $h(\alpha) \subset S - F(\alpha, \beta)$.
+Then is a path of length 2 in $\G(S)$ between $\alpha$ and $\beta$. \end{proof}

 Departamento de Matem\'aticas, Universidad Aut\'onoma de Madrid \& Instituto de Ciencias Matem\'aticas, CSIC.

 \texttt{javier.aramayona@uam.es}

 Centro de Ciencias Matem\'aticas, UNAM (Morelia). \texttt{ferran@matmor.unam.mx}